 Let's go back in time.
 The Cuba missile crisis in 1962 did bring the world to the brink of nuclear war.
 The Soviet Union had secretly provided President Castro's Communist regime, similar to that in North Korea, with intermediate range nuclear missiles capable of striking most of the USA; and Castro declared that he would launch a nuclear strike if America invaded Cuba, an intolerable situation for President Kennedy.
 The situation was saved by President Kruschev backing down and withdrawing his missiles.
 The difference now is that North Korea has built its own nuclear weapons; no one can withdraw them.

 In 1968, all countries signed the Nuclear Non Proliferation Treaty, which limited nuclear weapons to the USA, USSR, China, Britain and France, but there were four abstentions: Israel, India, Pakistan and North Korea.
 Of the latter, the first three acquired nuclear weapons some time ago and have now been joined by North Korea.
 All four countries sought nuclear weapons because they considered themselves to be under threat; North Korea is technically still at war, the Korean War ending only in a ceasefire (1953).

 The Cold War ended because the economy of the Soviet Union collapsed, not because nuclear weapons were used.
-The economy of North Korea is in dire straits; just look at the vast economic gulf between free South Korea and the dictatorship-managed North.
+The economy of North Korea is in dire straits; just look at the vast economic gulf between free South Korea and the one-party, Communist dictatorhsip in the North.
 If Pyongyang continues to invest in massively expensive nuclear weaponry, sooner or later something will give.
 Let them stew in their own juice.